koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 #### Businesses using Rook Ceph

-- Description: TODO
+- Description: Koor is providing a storage distribution on Rook Ceph to further make it easier to provide block, filesystem and object storage to applications.
-- Marketing Style: Typically are curious about master/urban planning, egovernance/digital public services, current economic and legal reform (ie SEZs/Charter cities), methods for acquiring and selling land, equity and debt issuances, and attracting anchor tenants (pioneering residents and businesses). *Data-driven, urbanization-focused, 'wonkish', contrarian, visionary*
+- Marketing Style: Typically are curious about storage for their containerized and microservices applications.
-- Examples: Blog post on common challenges at differing stages of city development, twitter posts with an urbanization graph
+- Examples: Blog post on common challenges at using storage in Kubernetes, OpenShift, etc.
 - Pre-Koor Technologies, Inc. Software Vendors: A suite of software products, not fit for purpose, poorly connected, and not designed for emerging markets
 - Goal: Marketing Qualified Leads (MQLs)

 ### Outbound Marketing

 - Account-Based Marketing
-- Social Media (Twitter, Facebook, Youtube, Linkedin)
+- Social Media (Twitter, Youtube, Linkedin)
 - Targeted ads
 - **Note**: To manage the company LinkedIn page, your personal LinkedIn account must be added as an admin.
 There should be no separate login for that.